 Royal National Mod Oban

 Conductor of the Oban Gaelic Choir Sileas Sinclair with the Lovat and Tullibardine Shield, the premiere choral event of the Royal National Mod.
-Image: Sandy McCook/ DC Thomson.
+Image: Sandy McCook/DC Thomson.

 The 2024 Royal National Mod concludes with what has been the largest event of its kind in five years.

-Mod brings more than £2 million to Oban
+Mod brings more than £2m to Oban

 Musical talents from all over the country and beyond came together in the charming town of Oban bringing an end to the remarkable nine-day festival.